 BDP prepared a plan for the Queen Street station overhaul in February 2014.
 Network Rail submitted a Transport and Works Scotland (TAWS) order application to Scottish Ministers in June 2015.

 Major works on the station transformation began in October 2017.
-The project continues without affecting passenger services and operations during the construction period.
+The project continued without affecting passenger services and operations during the construction period.
 The 1970s buildings in front of the station were demolished and 14,000t of material was removed from the project site to facilitate the redevelopment.

 The redevelopment of the station included the installation of the west truss to support the new entrance on Dundas Street.
 The west truss was installed in three stages in December 2018 and marked a milestone for the project.
 The installation of 310 panels on the new station frontage was completed in September 2019.
+The glass panels covered an area of 734m2 and were installed across the 21m-high structure.

 Network Rail issued tenders for the Queen Street station redevelopment in December 2015.
 The contract was awarded in late 2016.